 There have been many improvements and refinements to the actuator endpoints with Spring Boot 2.0.
 All HTTP actuator endpoints are now exposed under the path and resulting /actuator JSON payloads have been improved.

 In addition, the “Reactive Spring Data” support mentioned above, several other updates and improvements have been made in the area of Data.

 MongoDB Client Customization

-here mentioned only list for changes in Data support. but detailed description will be available here for each topic.
+Here I have mentioned only the list for changes in Data support but a detailed description will be available here for each topic.

 Animated ASCII Art

-Finally, Spring Boot 2.0 also provide support for animated GIF banners.
+Finally, Spring Boot 2.0 also provides support for animated GIF banners.

-For complete overview of changes in configuration will be available here. also release note for 2.1 available here.
+For a complete overview of changes in configuration go here and the release note for 2.1 available here.